 Finally debuting on T-Mobile G1 which was also known as the HTC Dream, the Android 1.0 was released on October 2008.
 This is where the "Android Market Beta" debuted which we now call the Play Store.
 The Google apps suite was introduced for this version which was Gmail, IM, Market, Settings, Voice Dialer, Mail, and YouTube.
 Even at this early version, Android already made sure to protect user's privacy by showing required permissions before installing the app.

 1. Cupcake (Android 1.5)

 A milestone for the Android OS, version 1.5 was codenamed Cupcake.
 From then on, the succeeding versions was alphabetically named after sweet confections.
-Cupcake introduced polishing and refinements of what the Beta and 1.0 versions offered but nothing entiredly new.
+Cupcake introduced polishing and refinements of what the Beta and 1.0 versions offered but nothing entirely new.
 Camcorder was added while Google Talk was highlighted and released from the IM cluster.
-The displays were improved and third party widgets were finally supported.
+The displays were improved and third-party widgets were finally supported.
 Cupcake users were also finally given the freedom to upload their videos on YouTube which wasn't available in 1.0.
 Introduced through HTC Magic, Cupcake finally made users aware that physical keyboard is already irrelevant (something BlackBerry was too stubborn to let go at that time).

 2. Donut (Android 1.6)

 Though it looks very much similar to Cupcake and what it offers, Donut marks Android's ability to support different screen resolutions and aspect ratios.
 Users with small or big screens can now used the OS which finally marks how they can be embraced by more people.
 Android Market was redesigned on this version as many third-party apps were added.
 Along with these small changes, a better gallery and redesigned camera interface were seen on this version.

 3. Eclair (Android 2.0/2.1)